InfuseAI/primehub-site/docs/guide_manual/admin-group.md

 + `GPU Quota` How many GPU can be used by the user within this group.
 The default is `0`.
 Default is `0` that means users can't use GPU.

 + `Memory Quota` How many Memory can be used by the user within this group.
 The default is `unlimited`.

-+ `User Volume Capacity` The capacity will be allocated for the user within this group.
-The default is `20GB`; It only works for *newly created volume*, i.e., the user volume capacity won't be changed if the volume exists already.

 ### Group Quota